 - In to a food processor / coffee grinder pulse the mixed seeds until coarsely ground.

 - In to a large mixing bowl add the mixed seeds, fennel seeds, sea salt, pepper and coconut flour.
 Combine well.

-- Once the dough has come together, press it in to a greased spring form pie dish (I use the Prestige 31cm spring form pan - here).
+- Once the dough has come together, press it in to a greased spring form pie dish (I use a 31cm spring form pan - here).
 You could alternatively roll it and cut it to shape but I prefer to press it in as it's quicker, more rustic and much easier.

 - With a fork prick the bottom 4-5 times all over before placing in to the oven for 10 minutes to blind bake.